-If they are to seek freedom from this mental inferno, then it is peremptory that they learn to stand up on their own two feet, whether it is by learning basic skills like sewing and stitching, or by acquiring a professional education.
+If they are to seek freedom from this mental inferno, then it is peremptory that they learn to stand up on their own two feet – whether it is by learning basic skills like sewing and stitching, or by acquiring a professional education.
 This vicious cycle of female oppression that begins with female infanticide and ends at the death of a woman used as a reproductive machine, must stop.
-This foul orifice in our society is the ignominious shadow that has been hovering over hypocritical generations since time immemorial and is guilty of inhibiting our social, moral and intellectual growth.
+This is (one of the many) the ignominious shadow that has been hovering over hypocritical generations since time immemorial and is guilty of inhibiting our social, moral, and intellectual growth.
 And till that shadow is scared away, we – the ‘saviors’ tending to them, not just physically, but morally, too – must tend to their wounds, must lighten up their way.
 And as we do that, let us not forget to show some gratitude for the opportunities that we’ve had, the freedom that we’re flying with, the innumerous ways in which we are blessed.
 Because, indeed, we are.